BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 Investment Structure

-Although many investors choose to own real estate directly through their IRA, others choose to invest with real estate companies such as LLCs or real estate funds.
+Although many investors choose to own real estate directly through their IRA, others choose to invest with companies such as LLCs or real estate funds.
 In such cases, the IRA takes an ownership interest as an entity, rather than in a real property.
 For more information, visit our page about investing IRA funds in a private placement.

 UBIT (Unrelated Business Income Tax)